 1. Topkapi Palace

 I doubt it is possible to count how many historical and religious places Istanbul offers.
-With just a weekend, time is limited, so I highly recommend to check out the ones around Sultanahmet Square, the most touristy part of the city.
+With just a weekend, time is limited, so I highly recommend checking out the ones around Sultanahmet Square, the most touristy part of the city.

 Topkapi Palace overlooks the Golden Horn, the Bosphorus and the Marmara Sea.
 Built in 1459, it was Sultan Ottoman’s home.
 The harem is from the 16th century.
 From the 17th century, the palace became to be less important as sultans would prefer a palace along the Bosphorus.
 The court was even finally moved to Dolmabahce in 1853.